-I am a mathematician working as a Research Fellow at the University of Cambridge.
+I am a research mathematician working as a post-doctoral fellow at IHES.

 Since the beginning of my Ph.D. studies, my research has focused on investigating the prospective role of Grothendieck toposes as unifying spaces in Mathematics and Logic.